 While the Scoring wheel is more a tool than a blade, it does install like a blade, so it was included in this section.
 Depending on your project, you can use any of the cutting mats with the scoring wheel.
 For delicate projects such as origami, you may want to use the LightGrip Mat.
 For poster board projects, the StrongGrip mat may work better.
 The Scoring Wheel works much like the Rotary Blade, in that it rolls and doesn’t drag your material, so your only real concern is holding your material in place and using the appropriate mat for cutting that happens after you score the material.

 While these blades are less often available, they are worth mentioning.
-These blades and blade holders were made for the previous models of machines, before the Adaptive Tool System was created.
+These blades and blade holders were made for previous models of machines, before the Adaptive Tool System was created.
 They are not interchangeable with the blades made specifically for the Explore Air 2 or Maker machines.
-They are both shaped differently and colored different to distinguish them from newer model machine blades.
+They are both shaped and colored differently to distinguish them from newer model machine blades.

 Note that these blades will not work with more recent version of the machines.
 Ensure you purchase the correct blade housing and blades for your model of machine.

 All About the Blades: How to Calibrate the Rotary Blade

 How to Replace a Cricut Maker Rotary Blade